rlucioni/recipes/recipes/blueberry-pie.md

 # Blueberry Pie

+For a 9.5" pie

 ## Ingredients

 - 2 batches [pie crust](pie-crust.md)
-- 2 pounds blueberries
+- 2 1/2 - 3 pounds wild blueberries
+- 1 granny smith apple, peeled, grated, and squeezed
+- zest and juice of 1 lemon
-- 1 cup sugar
+- 2/3 cup sugar
-- 1/4 cup minute tapioca (see [here](https://www.kingarthurflour.com/guides/pie-baking/pie-thickener.html) for alternatives)
+- 2 tablespoons minute tapioca, ground (see [here](https://www.kingarthurflour.com/guides/pie-baking/pie-thickener.html) for alternatives)
-- 1/4 teaspoon cinnamon
+- 1/4 teaspoon salt
-- 2 tablespoons lemon juice
+- heavy cream and demerara sugar for topping

 ## Instructions

-1. Preheat oven to 425°F.
-2. Roll out pie crust and place in pie dish.
-Reserve in the refrigerator.
+1. Roll out one batch of pie crust, put it in the pie plate, and refrigerate.
-3. Whisk together the sugar, tapioca, and cinnamon.
-Fold into the blueberries.
-Add lemon juice and allow to macerate for 15 minutes.
-4. Carefully spoon fruit and any juices into reserved crust.
+2. Cook half of the blueberries on medium heat for 8-10 minutes, stirring and mashing occasionally.
+Let cool briefly.
+3. Preheat oven to 400°F. Adjust the oven rack to the lowest position and place a foil-lined baking sheet on the rack to preheat.
+4. Combine the rest of the filling ingredients in a large bowl.
+Add the cooked blueberries and mix thoroughly.
+5. Roll out top crust.
+Add filling to prepared pie plate and top with top crust.
+Leave about 1/2 inch overhang of dough on all sides.
+Fold this overhang under itself and crimp to seal.
-5. Roll out remaining crust and use it to seal the pie, trimming and crimping the edges.
-Brush with cream and sprinkle with sugar.
+6. Cut venting slits in the top crust.
+Brush with cream and sprinkle with demerara sugar.
-6. Bake for 15 minutes.
-Reduce heat to 350°F and bake until crust has browned and filling begins to bubble, about 45 minutes longer.
+7. Bake for 30 minutes.
+Reduce heat to 350°F and continue to bake until the crust is golden brown and the filling is bubbling, about 40 more minutes.

-Chill pie before slicing.
+Chill pie thoroughly before slicing.
 Serve with whipped cream or vanilla ice cream.